nplan-io/ml_paper_club/README.md

 ## Joining Instructions ##

-Whilst the COVID-19 quarantine lasts we will be conducting ML Paper Club remotely.
-Same day (Thursdays), same time (12h30 London), but via webinar.
+Paper club is now remote, with an in-person session approximately every 4 weeks.
+As always, Thursdays 12h30 London, but via webinar or in our office in Whitechapel.
 Every week, we will post a link next to the paper so that you can join at the time of the Meetup.
-The link will be posted here a few minutes before the start of the discussion.
 Bear in mind that these meetings may be recorded for dissemination purposes.

 During the discussion:
 - Raise your (virtual) hand if you want to speak.